Snowflake Data Cloud Cost Risks

 Conclusion:

-Snowflake Guardrails in the form of Resource Monitors correctly set up are EXTREMELY IMPORTANT.
-If you don’t. know if you have these in place, then what are you waiting for?
-Activate your Snoptimizer now and be optimized in a few hours as well as continuous regular cost optimization monitoring.
-If a new warehouse appears, we have you covered!
+Having properly set up Snowflake Guardrails in the form of Resource Monitors is extremely important.
+If you're unsure whether or not you have these in place, it's time to take action.
+Activate Snoptimizer today to optimize your system in just a few hours, and ensure continuous and regular cost optimization monitoring.
+If a new warehouse appears, we've got you covered!

 Snowflake Cost Optimization Best Practices

-I have been working with Snowflake since the beginning of 2018 and it has been one of the most fun and scaleable data solutions I have worked with in my 27++ year data engineer, data architect, entrepreneur, and data thought leader career.
-With great power (almost unlimited scale – only limited by Snowflakes’ allocation of Compute within an Availability Zone) also comes great responsibility.
+I have been working with Snowflake since the beginning of 2018 and it has been one of the most enjoyable and scalable data solutions I have encountered in my 27+ year career as a data engineer, data architect, data entrepreneur, and data thought leader.
+It is an extremely powerful platform (with nearly unlimited scalability, limited only by Snowflake's allocation of Compute within an Availability Zone) that requires responsible usage.

 Best Practice #2 – Auto Suspend Setting Optimization.

-Another optimization automated by Snoptimizer is looking at the Warehouse workloads and automating changes to the Auto Suspend settings.
-BOOM.
-Depending on workloads can automate additional cost savings with this automation for you.
+Snoptimizer automates another optimization by analyzing the workloads in the Warehouse and making changes to the Auto Suspend settings.
+Depending on the workload, Snoptimizer can also automate additional cost savings for you.

 Best Practice #3 – Monitoring Cloud Services Consumption Optimization